cloudFPGA/cFp_Zoo/ROLE/custom/hls/memtest/README.md

   3. [test_memtest.cpp](https://github.ibm.com/cloudFPGA/cFp_Memtest/blob/master/ROLE/1/hls/memtest/src/memtest.cpp): The typical Vivado HLS testbench of Memtest IP, when this is wrapped in a Themisto Shell.
   4. [Themisto Shell](https://pages.github.ibm.com/cloudFPGA/Doc/pages/cfdk.html#the-themisto-sra): The SHELL-ROLE architecture of cF.
   5. [cFp_Memtest](https://github.ibm.com/cloudFPGA/cFp_Memtest): The project that bridges Memtest libraries with cF.

 **Note:** Remember to run `make clean` every time you change those definitions.
+###### Memory test modularity
+Modularity of the memory test:
+1. `src/memtest.cpp` contains the **TOP** module where you may find the three coarse grained stage: Port&Dst//RX - Processing - TX
+2. `include/memtest.hpp` is the **TOP** level **HEADER** with some info on the most basic **COMMANDS** such as a **start/stop** for a controllable execution
+3. `include/memtest_library.hpp` contains the **library** for some **basic cF** components: Port&Dst, RX, TX, Memory R/W utilities, Performance counter utilities
+4. `include/memtest_processing.hpp`contains a **template structure** of a **processing** function for the cF environment for a start/stop approach with commands management, processing, and output management.
+There are example of processing functions for the memory test
+5. `include/memtest_pattern_library.hpp` contains the functions used to developed the **custom processing** algorithm of the memory test: pattern generator functions, read functions, write functions.

+A developer might replace the command handling, and the processing with their own one.
+To this extent, the modifications are minimal and referred mostly to the processing functions.

 ###### Run simulation

 **HLS TB**